 • We identify authors and books that are going to stand out in the marketplace.
 HBG discovers new voices, and separates the remarkable from the rest.
 True.

 • We act as content collaborator, focused on nurturing writing talent, fostering rich relationships with our authors, providing them with expert editorial advice on their writing, and tackling a huge variety of issues on their behalf.
-Not quite true enough.
-Authors do have rich relationships with their agents, but their publisher relationships are thin precarious things, on the whole.
-Exceptions to every rule, of course, but publishers have historically under-invested in this most crucial of relationships.
+Authors often have rich relationships with their agents, but their publisher relationships can be thin, precarious things.

 2. Venture Capitalist: We fund the author’s writing process:

 • At HBG we invest in ideas.
 In the form of advances, we allow authors the time and resources to research and write.
 In addition we invest continuously in infrastructure, tools, and partnerships that make HBG a great publisher partner.
-Again, a bit less true than it ought to be.
 The median income for an author is £4,000, the median income of a pro author (one who earns 70% of their income from writing) is £13,000.
-That’s not very VC-ish type funding.
 Additionally, novelists need to write their entire damn novel before they receive a penny for it.
-So for a huge sweep of the market, publishers are simply buying a completed product – then paying for it, very tardily.
+So for a huge sweep of the market, publishers are simply buying a completed product, paying for it a little late.

 3. Sales and Distribution Specialist: We ensure widest possible audience:

-• Weget our books to the right place, in the right numbers, and at the right time (this applies equally to print and digital editions).
+• We get our books to the right place, in the right numbers, and at the right time (this applies equally to print and digital editions).
 We work with retailers and distribution partners to ensure that every book has the opportunity to reach the widest possible readership.
-This is much more true than not (though see reservation in a moment.)
+This is more true than not (see reservation in a moment).

 • We ensure broad distribution and master supply chain complexity, in both digital and physical formats.
 True.